1. Personal lighting the net

 So if the up-and-coming financial expert puts a party photo with a slipped shirt on the net in a Bierlaune, it could possibly even cost him the next job.
 Because if entries can throw an unfavorable light on you, ask the provider politely to delete them.
 Most providers are cooperative.
 However, the authors do not have a claim for deletion in their own contributions.

-In many social networks, such as Xing, StudiVZ and Facebook, members can adjust their access to a certain extent.
-For example, Xing can rule out that the profile is searchable via Google and write other people to the guestbook.
-However, this requires knowledge about these possibilities, which are often hidden in the small print.
-The visibility of discussion groups can also be adjusted.
-For example, with Xing, you can prevent employers from taking part in the unemployed group.
+In many social networks, such as Xing, StudiVZ and Facebook, members can customize access to a certain extent.
+With Xing, for example, it can be ruled out that the profile can be found on Google and that strangers write in the guest book.
+However, this requires know-how about these possibilities, which are often hidden in the small print.
+The visibility of discussion groups can also be set.
+In this way you prevent employers from noticing your involvement in the unemployed group, for example on Xing.

 - Private photos, especially those with too much skin, in the leisure view or with private accessories (about a beer) in the hand